brillout/wildcard-api/docs/readme.template.md

 ## Authentication

-You can use the `context` object to authentication available to your endpoint functions:
+You can use the `context` object to make authentication available to your endpoint functions.

 ~~~js
 // Node.js server